replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificateValidity.md

 ---
-title: TLS Certificates
+title: SSL/TLS Certificate Validity
-description: Collect and analyze certificate chain information about certificates.
+description: Collect and analyze SSL/TLS certificate chain data
 ---

-## TLS Certificates Collector
+## SSL/TLS Certificate Validity Collector

-To collect certificate chain information about certificates on the host, use the `certificates` collector.
+To collect certificate chain data on the host, use the `certificateValidity` collector.

 ### Parameters

-In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `certificates` collector accepts the following parameters:
+In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `certificateValidity` collector accepts the following parameters:

 #### `paths` (Required)
 Includes multiple file paths of certificates on the host